lolgeny/awesome-mcc/README.md

 [Website](https://www.blockbench.net): easy to use, free, modern blockmodel editor. features plugins, display settings, custom keybindings, bedrock edition export and multi-cube editing.

 - [Armor Stand Animator](https://github.com/DoubleF3lix/Armor-Stand-Animator) - provides an interface for Blockbench to animate armor stands which is converted to a data pack
+- [Animated Java Plugin](https://www.blockbench.net/plugins/animated_java) - Generates smooth animations for vanilla java edition using a data pack, a resource pack, and lots of armor stands.
+"Let the java mobs dance too!"

 # Environment
 Add-ons for your coding environment to aid in development.